New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 2. Does business in California.

-The wording of these criteria is the same as in SB 253, and remains similarly ambiguous.
-It is estimated that over 10,000 businesses will be impacted by SB 261.
+The wording of these criteria is the same as in SB 253, and it is estimated that over 10,000 businesses will be impacted by SB 261.

 When do SB 261’s requirements begin?

-The first report will be due by January 1, 2026.
+The first climate-related financial risks and emissions reporting will be due by January 1, 2026.

 Similar to SB 253, Governor Newsom indicated in his signing message that the implementation deadlines for SB 261 are too soon for CARB to properly carry out its responsibilities under the bill.
 The implementation timeline for SB 261 may therefore also be revised in the coming year.